 Financial management inspections are conducted at VA medical facilities to assess selected functions that can place taxpayer dollars at risk, such as large purchases of equipment and supplies.
 They also examine whether there are appropriate controls and oversight to ensure resources are used effectively.
 View Financial Inspections

-IT inspections help identify whether VA facilities are meeting federal security requirements related to configuration, physical security, monitoring, and access controls.
-They are conducted at facilities that typically have not been assessed under the annual audit required by the Federal Information Security Modernization Act (FISMA) of 2014 or at facilities that previously performed poorly.
-Both inspections follow the Council of the Inspectors General on Integrity and Efficiency’s quality standards for inspections.
+Information Security Inspections help identify whether VA facilities are meeting federal security requirements related to configuration, physical security, monitoring, and access controls.
+They are conducted at facilities that typically have not been assessed under the annual audit required by the Federal Information Security Modernization Act of 2014 or at facilities that previously performed poorly.
+View Information Security Inspections

 Vet Center Inspection Program (VCIP) Reports

-VCIP inspections are part of the OIG’s efforts to ensure our nation’s veterans receive high-quality and timely mental healthcare at vet centers.
-The cyclical inspections focus on key clinical and administrative processes within VHA’s Readjustment Counseling Service.
+VCIP inspections assess whether veterans are receiving high-quality and timely readjustment counseling services at community-based vet centers.
+These cyclical inspections focus on vital clinical and administrative areas of operation.
 View VCIP Reports